 The measurement frequency is how often measurements are taken during a given time period.
 A time interval is the segment of time between regular measurements and its length is therefore determined by the measurement frequency.
-For example, if the measurements are completed daily, then measurement frequency is considered to be daily and the time interval is the length of one day between the measurements.
+For example, if the measurements are completed daily, then measurement frequency is considered to be daily and the time interval is 24 hours.

-The requirements for measurement frequency, time intervals and eligible time intervals are:
+The requirements for measurement frequency, time intervals, and eligible time intervals are:

-- The length of a time interval is determined by the nominated measurement frequency for that measurement boundary. - The time intervals must be continuous. - The length of a time interval used to calculate electricity, gas or renewable energy savings may differ; however, unless the measurement frequency is determined by utility data intervals, time intervals used to calculate savings of the same measurement boundary must be the same length.
-This means that for the same measurement boundary, time intervals used to create the baseline model must be the same length as those used to either create the operating energy model (in the case of forward creation) or measure energy consumption in the reporting period (in the case of annual creation), unless utility data dictates a different length time interval. - Whilst the time intervals for both periods must be the same length, the baseline measurement period does not need to be the same length as the operating measurement period (however this may have implications for the effective range). - Each time interval must include a measured value of energy consumption, independent variables and site constants, for each fuel type.

-• The time interval is eligible if all site constants are at standard values and the value of each independent variable X is an amount that is within the eligible range as described in Section 4.6 below.
+- The length of a time interval is determined by the nominated measurement frequency for that measurement boundary. - The first time interval must begin at the start of the measurement period, and all subsequent time intervals must begin immediately after the end of the previous time interval. - All time intervals must be continuous. - The length of a time interval used to calculate electricity, gas or renewable energy savings may differ; however, unless the measurement frequency is determined by utility data intervals, time intervals used to calculate savings of the same measurement boundary must be the same length.
+This means that for the same measurement boundary, time intervals used to create the baseline model must be the same length as those used to either create the operating energy model (in the case of forward creation) or measure energy consumption in the reporting period (in the case of annual creation), unless utility data dictates a different length time interval. - Whilst the time intervals for both periods must be the same length, the baseline measurement period does not need to be the same length as the operating measurement period (however this may have implications for the effective range). - Each time interval must include a measured value of energy consumption, independent variables, and site constants, for each fuel type. - A time interval is eligible to be used in the modelling if all site constants are at standard values. - A time interval in the normal year is eligible to create VEECs if the value of each independent variable is an amount that is within the effective range as described in Section 4.6 below.